Particular/docs.particular.net/transports/azure-service-bus/native-integration.md

 reviewed: 2020-04-29
 ---

-This document provides guidance on how to integrate NServiceBus endpoints with non-NServiceBus endpoints by sharing an Azure Service Bus (ASB) namespace as mutual communication channel.
+This document provides guidance on how to integrate NServiceBus endpoints with non-NServiceBus endpoints by sharing an Azure Service Bus (ASB) namespace as a mutual communication channel.

 ### Attention points

-The following points need to be taken into account when integrating
+The following points must be taken into account when integrating

 1. Both the ASB SDK and the transport make assumptions about the format of exchanged `Message` instances.